WW Recipe of the Day: Old-Fashioned Date Bars

 This recipe is delicious as written and is also very flexible.
 It can be made with a variety of dried fruits such as raisins, dried cranberries, or chopped dried apricots instead of dates.
 For an added flavor boost try adding 2 tablespoons of a coordinating jam to the filling.

-If you’ve made these date squares, please give the recipe a star rating below and leave a comment letting me know how you liked them.
+If you've made this Old-Fashioned Date Squares, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 Old-Fashioned Date Bars Recipe